Save on interest and pay off your debt sooner.

-You don’t want to face the same problem of maxing out your new credit card.
 It would be preferable if your new credit limit is higher than the current one so that it can accommodate your full balance transfer request.
-Some balance transfer credit cards only allow you to transfer amounts up to a fixed percentage of your new card limit, such as up to 70% or 90%, so it’s important that you ensure that the new credit limit is larger than your existing debt.
+Some balance transfer credit cards only allow you to transfer amounts up to a fixed percentage of your new card limit, usually between 70% and 95%.
+It’s important your new credit limit is larger than your existing debt.

 - Annual fee.